maximilianh/pubMunch/README.md

     echo 17695372 > myCrawl/pmids.txt

-Run the crawler in unrestricted mode and with debug output on this list
+Run the crawler in unrestricted mode and with debug output on this list: (in the default, restricted mode, it will only crawl a single publisher)

     pubCrawl -du myCrawl/pmids.txt

-The PDFs should be in the subdirectory myCrawl/files.
+The PDFs should then be in the subdirectory myCrawl/files.
 Error messages are in myCrawl/pmidStatus.txt.
 Metadata is in a sqlite and a tab separated file.

 Convert crawled PDFs to text:

     mkdir myCrawlText
     pubConvCrawler myCrawl myCrawlText

+This will convert html, xml, pdf, txt, ppt, doc, xls and some other file formats, if you have installed the necessary packages.

 # Output format